Hog-CERN/Hog/docs/01-Getting-Started/01-howto-existingProjects.md

 The CreateProject script, that you have just run, has integrated Hog's Tcl scripts in the Vivado/Quartus project.
 From now on, Hog scripts will run automatically, every time you start the synthesis or any other step in the workflow.
 In particular, the pre-synthesis script will interact with your local git repository and integrate its version and git commit SHA into your HDL project.

 We said **almost normally** because there is one exception: adding a new file  (HDL code, constraint, IP, etc.) to the project using the GUI is not enough.
-You **must also add** the file name in one of Hog's list files as explenied in the next paragraph.
+You **must also add** the file name in one of Hog's list files as explained in the following.

 Let's now suppose that you want to add a new file to the project and that this file is located in `repo/dir1/` and is called `file1.hdl`.

-First of all, the new file (that is unkown to git) must be added to the repository:
+First of all, the new file (that is unknown to git) must be added to the repository:

 ```shell
 cd repo